translate/l10n-guide/docs/guide/keyboards.rst

 existing layout.

-You will notice that you can define keys for for each of the shift states and for the other modified state (usualy AltGr).
+You will notice that you can define keys for for each of the shift states and for the other modified state (usualy :kbd:`AltGr`).
 For dead keys you must define one of the states as being a dead key and then define each of the combinations.
 Quite easy but tedious.

-Once you are happy with your keyboard then select 'Project -> Test Keyboard Layout...' you will see a text entry field and can type and test the keyboard.
-If all works well then select 'Project -- Validate Layout', this will give you a report about any problems that were detected in your keyboard.
+Once you are happy with your keyboard then select :menuselection:`Project --> Test Keyboard Layout...` you will see a text entry field and can type and test the keyboard.
+If all works well then select :menuselection:`Project --> Validate Layout`, this will give you a report about any problems that were detected in your keyboard.

-Want a picture of your new keyboard?
-'File -> Save As Image' -- they're ugly but they get the message across.
+Want a picture of your new keyboard? :menuselection:`File --> Save As Image` -- they're ugly but they get the message across.

-The last step is to build your keyboard for that select 'Project -- Build DLL and Setup Package'.
+The last step is to build your keyboard for that select :menuselection:`Project --> Build DLL and Setup Package`.
 This will create and MSI installer and a keyboard DLL, see the section below for steps on how to actually make the installer work.

 .. _../pages/guide/keyboards#repackaging_installers_with_wix: